The UK has voted to leave the EU and the future for businesses looks uncertain

 The IAS is made up of four services – the Business Information Service, the Directors’ Advisory Service, the tax helpline and the legal helpline.

-Access our collection of resources and factsheets to gain insight, guidance and tips on various topics essential for business and directors.
+We also provide access to our collection of resources and factsheets to gain insight, guidance and tips on various topics essential for business and directors.

 If you have legal questions, call legal helpline for quick answers, or make an appointment with the Directors' Advisory Service for an in-depth discussion.